IT.CAN Teleconference Roundtable

 This call will be recorded and posted on the IT.CAN website for those members who are not able to participate live.

-The Canadian IT Law Association wishes to thank Vanessa Henri for sharing her insights with our Members.
-We are very grateful to Nancy Cleman for her long- standing support and contribution to IT.CAN as well.
+The Canadian IT Law Association wishes to thank David Young and Young Park for sharing their insights with our Members.